tianshang486/mysql/intl.en-US/Purchase Guide/Billing methods and billing items.md

 |--------------|-----------|
 |Subscription| -   Indicates prepayment.
 You need to pay when creating an instance.
 -   For long-term requirements, Subscription is more cost-effective than Pay-As-You-Go.
 Moreover, the longer the subscription, the higher the discount.
 -   Subscription instances cannot be released manually.
-To release a Subscription instance before the contract period ends, you need to pay an extra fee.
 -   Subscription instances cannot be converted to Pay-As-You-Go instances.

  |